 For most people, the condition improves spontaneously within a year.
 Treatments that may help control symptoms include:

-- Physiotherapy.
-A physiotherapist can give instruction on a series of exercises to stretch the plantar fascia and Achilles tendon and to strengthen lower leg muscles, which stabilises the ankle and heel.
+- Physiotherapy – A physiotherapist can give instructions on a series of exercises to stretch the plantar fascia and Achilles tendon and to strengthen lower leg muscles, which stabilises the ankle and heel.
 A physiotherapist may also instruct how to apply athletic taping to support the bottom of the foot.

 Aims of rehabilitation